AthleticRUNMEET: Producing Heat Sheets and Other Reports

 Finish line sheets are used to record the times of each athlete in running events.
 They show the running events in scheduled order, heat-by-heat.
 Next to each athlete is a space to record their place and time for later entry into the computer.
 Some of the options are described above.
 Options unique to this report include:

-1. Show Empty Lanes: Check this box if you'd like each the report to include spaces for any unassigned lanes in each heat.
+1. Empty Lanes: Check this box if you'd like each the report to include spaces for any unassigned lanes in each heat.
 This is useful for last-minute changes or additions to races so that the additional competitor's name can simply be written in.

 2. Separate Page for Each Heat: Check this box if you'd like each heat of each race to print on its own page.
+This is helpful if you are unable to communicate with the timers and have a person running each heat to the timer to show them how many checked in and are competing in each heat.

-Example of finish line sheets:
+Example of a finish line sheet:

 Field Event Sheets